lastmjs/redux-store-element/README.md

 This custom element offers the basic Redux API declaratively.
 Because this is a web component, it should be compatible with all major front-end JavaScript frameworks and libraries that allow full interaction with the DOM, including [Polymer](https://github.com/Polymer/polymer), [SkateJS](https://github.com/skatejs/skatejs), [Bosonic](https://github.com/bosonic/bosonic), [X-Tag](https://github.com/x-tag/x-tag), [React](https://github.com/facebook/react), [Angular 2](https://github.com/angular/angular), [Angular 1](https://github.com/angular/angular.js/), [Ember](https://github.com/emberjs/ember.js/), vanilla JavaScript, etc.

 ## Simple and Declarative
-Before we begin, I just want to highlight how easy it is to work with this element declaratively:
+Before we begin, I just want to highlight how easy it is to work with this element declaratively (using Polymer data binding syntax):

 * Hook up your root reducer (similar to Redux `createStore`):